alventimiglia/tkinterWork/README.md

 ## tictactoeGUI

 This is an enhancement on a tic-tac-toe game the would normally be built for the CLI.
 There is the game component, the GUI component, as well as an alert component.

+## whiteboard

+This is a project that creates a fun whiteboard using tkinter, but really highlights the use of ttkbootstrap.